European Union: Treaty of Rome (19581972)

 In 1957, Belgium, France, Italy, Luxembourg, the Netherlands, and West Germany signed the Treaty of Rome, which created the European Economic Community (EEC) and established a customs union.
 They also signed another pact creating the European Atomic Energy Community (Euratom) for cooperation in developing nuclear power.
 Both treaties came into force in 1958.
 Although the EEC and Euratom were created separately from the ECSC, they shared the same courts and the Common Assembly.
 The EEC was headed by Walter Hallstein (Hallstein Commission) and Euratom was headed by Louis Armand (Armand Commission) and then Étienne Hirsch (Hirsch Commission).

-The OEEC was in turn reformed in 1961 into the Organisation for Economic Co-operation and Development (OECD) and its membership was extended to non-European states, the US and Canada.
+The OEEC was in turn reformed in 1961 into the Organisation for Economic Co-operation and Development (OECD) and its membership was extended to states outside of Europe, the United States and Canada.
 During the 1960s, tensions began to show, with France seeking to limit supranational power.
 Nevertheless, in 1965 an agreement was reached, and on 1 July 1967 the Merger Treaty created a single set of institutions for the three communities, which were collectively referred to as the European Communities.
 Jean Rey presided over the first merged commission (Rey Commission).

-First enlargement, and European co-operation (19731993)
+First enlargement and European co-operation (19731993)

 In 1973, the communities were enlarged to include Denmark (including Greenland), Ireland, and the United Kingdom.
 Norway had negotiated to join at the same time, but Norwegian voters rejected membership in a referendum.
 The Ostpolitik and the ensuing détente led to establishment of a first truly pan-European body, the Conference on Security and Co-operation in Europe (CSCE), predecessor of the modern Organization for Security and Co-operation in Europe (OSCE).
 In 1979, the first direct elections to the European Parliament were held.
 Greece joined in 1981.
 In 1985, Greenland left the Communities, following a dispute over fishing rights.
 During the same year, the Schengen Agreement paved the way for the creation of open borders without passport controls between most member states and some non-member states.
-In 1986, the European flag began to be used by the EEC and the Single European Act was signed.
+In 1986, the Single European Act was signed.
 Portugal and Spain joined in 1986.
 In 1990, after the fall of the Eastern Bloc, the former East Germany became part of the communities as part of a reunified Germany.